HL7/davinci-ecdx/input/pagecontent/signatures.md

     3.  **SHALL** have `"x5c"` (X.509 certificate chain) equal to an array of one or more base64-encoded (not base64url-encoded) DER representations of the public certificate or certificate chain (see [RFC 7517]).
 The public key is listed in the first certificate in the `"x5c"` specified by the "Modulus" and "Exponent" parameters of the entry.
 1. Prepare JWS Payload
-    1. Prepare valid FHIR Bundle
+    1. Prepare a valid FHIR Bundle
     2. Canonicalize the Bundle resource
     3. base64_url encode the payload
 4. Create the JWS signature using the supported algorithm.